omonimus1/blog-jade-rubick/content/posts/2021-12-07--milestones-not-projects/index.md

 1. **Small**.
 Milestones are one or three weeks of work, no more.
 A project is composed of one or more milestones.
 2. **High-quality**.
 Every time a milestone is completed, aim to make the codebase and user experience a little better than when you started.
 (The one exception to this is if you’re doing a throwaway prototype).
 This preserves your ability to deliver value over time.
 When you’re done with a milestone, it should be releasable in some way.
 You may choose to not release it to all customers, but it should feel done in some defined way.
 3. **Understandable**.
 Milestones have names which convey the value being delivered.
 Any non-engineer in the company should understand what a milestone does.
 I like to use ”[value delivered] by [approach]”.
 This communicates to both engineering and the rest of the business.
 For example: “speed up search results on the listing page by implementing ElasticSearch”.
 Business people understand the value part, and the engineering team will understand what we’re doing from the approach part.
 4. **Valuable**.
 Every milestone delivers value.
 It should be possible to finish the milestone and not continue to the next milestone in a project, and be satisfied you’ve done something good for the business.

-The value can be
+For the last piece, the value can be
-    1. Customer value
+1. **Customer value**
-    2. Business value, or
+2. **Business value**, or
-    3. Information.
+3. **Information**.

 The acronym for these attributes of a milestone is SHUV.